 Romanians always loved drinking coffee as a way to socialize and spend (or waste!) their time.
 It’s part of our Latin DNA!
 But the hip and affluent young corporate middle class wanted something different than the coffee from moka pots so beloved by their parents during communist times or the typical but tasteless espressos from Lavazza, Segafredo or Illy served by all other restaurants and bars.

 So now if you go through the Old Towns or city centres of Romania’s major tourist cities you’ll notice lots of coffee shops with beautiful interiors, chill out music and a luring smell of freshly roasted coffee.
-And if you, like us, want to have but the best coffee – then check out this list with the best coffee shops!
+And if you, like us, want to have one but the best coffee – then check out this list with the best coffee shops!

 Best coffee shops in Bucharest